 - If your clothes catch fire, remember to “Stop, Drop and Roll” to put out the flames.
 Cover your face with your hands while doing so.

 - Once you get out, stay out!
 Never go back into a burning building under any circumstances.

 Practicing the Fire Drill

-Practice what you learned twice a year with the whole family.
-Make the drill as realistic as possible, and practice exiting through all escape routes.
+- Practice what you learned twice a year with the whole family.
+Make the fire drill as realistic as possible, and practice exiting through all escape routes.

-Rehearse during the day until children have mastered the evacuation procedures.
-Make sure children know they should stay in the room if there’s heat and smoke beyond the door.
-Pretend there’s smoke, and practice going under it and reaching the safest exit as quick as possible.
+- Rehearse during the day until children have mastered the evacuation procedures.
+Ensure children know they should stay in the room if there’s heat and smoke beyond the door.
+Pretend there’s smoke, and practice going under it and reaching the safest exit as quickly as possible.

 Learn more about how a home fire spreads from a single room to the whole house in this article.
-Older adults are also more vulnerable in a fire.
-Here are important fire safety tips for older adults.
-For professional fire, water, and mold restoration services, contact your local PuroClean office.
+For professional fire damage restoration services, contact your local PuroClean office.